Friday, Jan. 26, 2024

 Here at S&T, our faculty model excellence in teaching, service, and experiential learning, and we honor their efforts in creating meaningful learning opportunities for our students.
 And, given the persisting national teacher shortage issue, we have established our teacher education program to address the 3,500 vacant teaching positions across Missouri.
 More than 100 S&T students are currently pursuing teacher certification in concentration areas of applied mathematics, biological sciences, business and management systems, chemistry, economics, English, history, physics, psychology, and world languages.

-Missouri Association of Colleges for Teacher Education (MACTE) as Outstanding Teachers.
+It is heartening to know that many of our teacher alumni are recognized by the Missouri Association of Colleges for Teacher Education (MACTE) as Outstanding Teachers.
 MACTE has also recognized our own faculty with Educator of Excellence awards.
 Internally we call attention to teaching excellence, and foster improvements in teaching and learning by recognizing our distinguished teachers as Curators’ Distinguished faculty, among many other recognitions.

 More broadly, we reach out to children as young as preschool age through the Kummer Center for STEM Education, where children first experience S&T through fun, hands-on activities at community events, summer camps, free tutoring, campus visits or our STEM Mobile experiences.
 Our Project Lead The Way offers a large variety of equipment, training and support for K-12 teachers, and S&T is home to South Central Regional Professional Development Center, which provides training to teachers in 13 counties and from 63 school districts.